Native American tribes

 Shirts were not necessary in Seminole culture, but men and women both wore poncho-style mantles in cool weather.

-The Seminoles also wore moccasins on their feet.
+Like most Native Americans, the Seminoles wore moccasins on their feet.

 In colonial times, the Seminoles adapted European costume into their own characteristic styles, including turbans and long colorful tunics

 for men and full patchwork skirts for women.
 Here is a webpage with pictures of

 traditional Seminole dress, and here are some photographs

 and links about Native American style clothing in general.

 The Seminoles didn't wear feathered war bonnets like the